-5.2 URBAN DESIGN REFERENCE GROUP
+5.1 URBAN DESIGN REFERENCE GROUP

-The Urban Design Reference Group (see Appendix) was instrumental in the development of this document, and as a group it has developed detailed knowledge and understanding of sites and user requirements.
+Access to detailed information is critical to the ability to deliver the urban realm outcomes contained within this Urban Design Strategy.
+The Urban Design Reference Group (see Appendix) was instrumental in the development of the document, and as a group it has developed detailed knowledge and understanding of sites and user requirements.
 It has been possible to capture a part of that knowledge in this strategy, but considerably more detailed information will be relevant in subsequent project stages as designs are developed and resolved in detail.